Ulices Renoj

 I like to play video games and work out.
 I love to stay in shape and be healthy while playing my favorite sport, soccer.

 When I was about 5 or 6 years old, I always loved watching soccer games on TV or live streams with my dad.
 I especially liked seeing the players and the fans happy and hyped up after each goal.
-It seemed very interesting, and I imagined myself in there and experiencing that.
+It seemed fun, and I imagined myself in there, experiencing it.
 After that, I got into soccer, and to this day, I still love the sport.

 Do you like entertainment outside of school?

-If someone asked you about KORYO, how would you explain it?
+If someone asked you about KORYO, how would you describe it?

-KORYO is a very friendly program, and they treat you very kindly.
-There's nothing to be afraid of, especially when speaking up, because you'll always have the opportunity to speak up.
+KORYO is a very friendly program.
+[The staff] treats you kindly.
+There’s nothing to be afraid of, especially when speaking up, because you’ll always have the opportunity [to do so].
 No matter what, they always give you support, especially after hours.
-They'll always be there for you if you need any support or extra help, and it's great to have them.
-It'd be great [for others] to experience that.
+The staff will always be there for you if you need any support or extra help, and it’s great to have them.
+It’d be great [for others] to experience that.

 Do you think KORYO could help you with other things as well?

-100% definitely.
+One hundred percent, definitely.
 KORYO will give you opportunities.
-They'll let you know and notify you if there are any events that you would like to participate in.
+[Staff members] will notify you if there are any events that you might like to participate in.
 It’s a great opportunity, especially when you have to do community hours; even just going to meetings already counts for community hours.
-Nothing too stressful; it’s easy, simple, and easy to go with.
+There is nothing too stressful.
+It’s easy, simple, and easy to go with.

-When we finish KORYO, can you take all the information we learned and share it with the real world?
+When we finish KORYO, can you take all the information we’ve learned and apply it to the real world?

-I definitely want to help others and let them know that this type of information isn’t well known.
-Many people don't know about this, so in the real world, it's important to let others know about this and even make someone interested in joining the program.
+I definitely want to help others and let them know that this type of information isn’t well-known.
+Many people don’t know about [the opioid and stimulant crisis], so in the real world, it’s important to let others know and even to make someone interested in joining the program.
 It can be a helpful tool for others.

 If someone offered you the opportunity to join again, would you take it?

 Definitely!
-As of right now, I really enjoy it, and I've learned a lot.
-I want to see the program's new events or updates.
+As of right now, I enjoy it.
+I’ve learned so much.
+I want to see the program’s new events or updates.

-If you had the opportunity to change KORYO, what would you do to help it improve?
+If you had the opportunity to change anything in KORYO, what would you do to help it improve?

-Something I would change to improve KORYO is to have more activities for everyone to collaborate and participate in so no one feels left out and make them feel comfortable with everyone else.
+Something I would change to improve KORYO is to have more activities for everyone to collaborate on and participate in so that no one feels left out and everyone feels comfortable with each other.